dvdwasibi/FlutterFAQs/README.md

 # FlutterGotchas
 This is a list of "Gotchas" that I've encountered in [Flutter](https://flutter.io/).

+*Please contribute if you encounter anything too.
+Just file a PR!*

 ## Widgets

 ### Use a [Material](https://docs.flutter.io/flutter/material/Material-class.html) behind a [InkWell](https://docs.flutter.io/flutter/material/InkWell-class.html)